blendinteractive/Blend.Sitemap.Umbraco/README.md

 ## Default
 ---
-If there are not any configurations in the the `appSettings.json` file this package will load all document types.

 If there are no settings for the sitemap in the `appSettings.json` file nothing will be dispalyed.

 ## Configuration